top of page

 It is with great passion, energy, and a deep desire to see the improvement, growth, intellectual and social development of today’s youth that drove Randy Taylor in the direction of establishing the mentoring organization, Hope Activated.

 Randy is deeply family oriented and has been united with his wife, Mary Taylor for 15 years.
 This union has parented 5 children.
 His oldest daughter (20) serves in the United States Air Force (USAF) and his youngest son (18) serves in the United States Navy.
 His youngest daughter (14) is in the 9th grade, with aspirations of joining the USAF.
 Randy has studied Psychology at The University of Memphis.
-He is a staunch proponent for education, believing in the quote that “Education is the passport to the future, for tomorrow belong to those who prepare for it today.”
+He is a staunch proponent for education, believing in the quote that “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

 Randy has served in ministry for 15 years and for the past 14 years has faithfully been a member of The Citadel od Deliverance COGIC (Bishop Linwood E. Dillard).
 He currently serves on the Board of Directors and Pastoral Team at The Citadel of Deliverance as one of the Associate Pastors and Chief of Security.